chandantiwari/mindmeld/README.txt

 All details for sign explanations can be found under doc/details folder.
 For Spiller sign Taurus explanation for example see under doc/details/spiller/Taurus.html

+Myers-Briggs Test can be found under doc folder.
+Its output is not interfaced with Python code yet.
+There is only simple Javascript checks performed on the input.